JASON HOELSCHER STUDIO | ABOUT / CV

 PRIMARY DISCIPLINES AND MEDIA

-- Murals and integrated architectural wall works (paint-based, tile, mosaic systems)
+- Murals and integrated architectural wall works (paint-based, tile, powder-coated metals, ACM, glass, mosaic systems)

-- Terrazzo and floor-based installations (public concourses and high-traffic environments)
+- Terrazzo and floor-based installations (public concourses, lobbies, and high-traffic environments)

-- Sculpture and installation (powder-coated steel; fabricated elements; site-specific systems)
+- Sculpture and installation (powder-coated metals; GFRC; fabricated elements; site-specific systems)

-- Multimedia/interactive components (as appropriate to context and site requirements)
+- Multimedia/LED/interactive components (as appropriate to context and site requirements)

 SELECTED PUBLIC AND SITE-SPECIFIC WORKS

-- Greenville–Spartanburg International Airport (2025). $100,000 site-specific terrazzo floor medallion suite for new concourse.
+- Greenville–Spartanburg International Airport (2025) – $100,000 site-specific terrazzo floor medallion suite for new concourse.
 Fast-track commission from initial design to finished installation in less than five months.
-Nominated for a 2025 National Terrazzo and Mosaic Association Honor Award and an Associated Builders and Contractors Excellence in Construction Award.
+Nominated for a 2026 National Terrazzo & Mosaic Association Honor Award and an Associated Builders and Contractors Excellence in Construction Award.
+Greer, SC

-SELECTED PUBLIC ART FINALIST, SHORTLIST, AND REGISTRY SELECTIONS
+SELECTED PUBLIC ART FINALIST AND ARTIST REGISTRY SELECTIONS

-- Accepted Artist, Pre-Qualified Registries.
-NYC Department of Cultural Affairs: Percent for Art Artist Directory.
+- Accepted Artist, Pre-Qualified Registries – NYC Department of Cultural Affairs: NYC Percent for Art Artist Directory.
 City of Bellingham, Washington: Pre-Qualified Artist Registry.
+NYC: The Painting Center: Curated Art File Gallery.

 SELECTED SOLO EXHIBITIONS